johnbasx/e-commerce-market-place/README.md

 Live site found here: www.amitabhkumar.com

-eCommerce Marketplace
+eCommerce Marketplace is
-An online marketplace that enables an online retailer to sell products online, accept credit card and paypal payments, view orders and receive email notification of orders placed for further processing. & vice versa for the online customers.
+an online marketplace that enables an online retailer to sell products online, accept credit card and paypal payments, view orders and receive email notification of orders placed for further processing. & vice versa for the online customers.
 See it live at www.amitabhkumar.com
 Technically a
 MERN Stack E-commerce project: Node JS API (Backend), React JS (Frontend) & powered byMongoDB database.
 JWT Authentication, Digital Ocean's Cloud Servers, Cloudflare  CDN for speed and SSL for security, Braintree Payment Processing, Custom Domain name from Godaddy.com.